technyon/nuki_hub/README.md

 The currently available RAM/Heap can be found on the info page of the Web configurator of Nuki Hub.<br>
 <br>
-When the ESP32 runs out of available RAM this device can crash or otherwise unexpected behaviour can occur.<br>
+When the ESP32 runs out of available RAM the device can crash or otherwise unexpected behaviour can occur.<br>
 <br>
 Nuki Hub does allow for the use of embedded PSRAM on the regular binaries whenever it is available.<br>
 PSRAM is usually 2, 4 or 8MB in size and thus greatly enlarges the 320kb of internal RAM that is available.<br>